MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-DashDB-Adapter/Readme.md

 #  Mobile Foundation - DashDB Adapter

 This lab will demonstrate how to create a DashDB java sql adapter to read information from a DashDB database.
+DashDB is DB2 cloud database hosted on Bluemix.
+By reading from DashDB instead of directly from the on-prem CRM, you lower the load on the CRM and read your "cached" data in DashDB.

 ## What you will learn on this guide